 Criminal background check: This is a time-consuming process but allows you to see if there are any issues.
 For most people, this background check comes clean.
 Also, depending on where the tenant works, it is possible to assume that this background check was done.
 For instance, in Silicon Valley Bay Area, most high-tech companies conduct background check before hiring employees.
 But this is just one segment of the tenants.
 There are so many people who may not have gone through this.
 Do your due diligence.

-Meeting people face to face helps to learn more about them.
+Meet the people Meeting people face to face helps to learn more about them.
 It gives you a chance to observe who they are, how the family interacts, how they approach cleanliness, etc. Part of this comes with experience and learning how to read people.

-Conduct reference checks with past landlords about everything listed above.
+Reference checks Conduct reference checks with past landlords about everything listed above.
 It gives you a good idea on:

 - how the tenants were with on-time rent payment